Paranormal Papers

 Baker had a penchant for the color purple, painting many parts of the building in his favorite color.
 He was also famous for wearing white linen suits and purple shirts.

 Baker was later imprisoned for four years and was found to have defrauded patients out of around $4,000,000.
+In 2019, landscapers found hundreds of items belonging to the conman buried on the grounds.

-During World War II the building was empty once more.
+During World War II, the building was empty once more.
 It remained so until 1946, when four Chicago businessmen bought it and began to restore it.

 Cases